-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2022
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2023

-Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5) \$ 61,866,394.62 Amounts reported for governmental activities in the Statement of Activities (are different because: Exhibit 2) Capital outlays to purchase or build capital assets are reported in government as expenditures.
-However, in the Statement of Activities, the cost of those is allocated over their estimated useful lives as depreciation expense.
-This amount by which depreciation expense differs from capital outlays in the p e assets s is the Capital Outlays September 2015 \$ 51,425,412.71 (15,500,616.99) 35,924,795.72 Repayment of debt principal is an expenditure in the governmental funds, bu long-term liabilities in the Statement of Net Position and does not affect the of Activities.
-22,840,871.40 In the Statement of Activities, only the gain or loss on the sale of capital asso reported, whereas in the governmental funds, the proceeds from the sale i financial resources.
-The change in net position differs from the change in balances by this amount. increase Proceeds from Sale of Capital Assets S Transfers of Capital Assets to Orange Beach Elementary School Transfers of Capital Assets to Orange Beach Middle/High Schools Loss on Disposition of Capital Assets \$ (211,532.46) (7,673,268.32) (41,675,360.99) (886,872.41) (50,447,034.18) Some expenses reported in the Statement of Activities do not require the us current financial resources and, therefore, are not reported as expenditure governmental funds.
-Compensated Absences, Current Year Change in Noncurrent Portion S Amortization of Deferred Amounts Pension Expense OPEB Expense \$ (147,995.13) 454,440.94 (200,911.20) 14,524,199.00 Revenues in the Statement of Activities that do not provide current financial are not reported as revenues in the funds: resources 14,629,733.61 Donated Assets 14,000.00 Change in Net Position of Governmental Activities (Exhibit 2) \$ 84,828,761.17
+Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5)

+Amounts reported for governmental activities in the Statement of Activities (Exhibit 2) are different because:

+Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+This is the amount by which depreciation expense differs from capital outlays in the period.

+Capital Outlays Depreciation Expense

+Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.

+In the Statement of Activities, only the gain or loss on the sale of capital assets is reported, whereas in the governmental funds, the proceeds from the sale increase financial resources.
+The change in net position differs from the change in fund balances by this amount.

+Proceeds from Sale of Capital Assets Loss on Disposition of Capital Assets \$ (234,804.60) (230,149.69)

+Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

+Compensated Absences, Current Year Change in Noncurrent Portion

+Amortization of Deferred Amounts Pension Expense OPEB Expense 36,199.34 (454,440.94)

+Change in Net Position of Governmental Activities (Exhibit 2)